Published on

 8. Neural Network

-Neural Networks simulate how the human brain processes information through interconnected layers.
-For example, in image recognition, a neural network analyzes pixels to identify objects[3][10].
+Neural Network simulates how the human brain processes information through interconnected layers.
+For example, in image recognition, the neural network analyzes pixels to identify objects[3][10].

 Common types:

-- Convolutional Neural Networks (CNN): Used for image processing.
+• Convolutional Neural Network (CNN): Used for image processing.

-- Recurrent Neural Networks (RNN): Analyze time series data like stock forecasting.
+• Recurrent Neural Network (RNN): Analyzes time series data like stock forecasting.

 9. Natural Language Processing (NLP)